-The Team ID is the competition officials' primary means of identifying and tracking the teams.
-Once assigned, any correspondence between a team and the organizers must contain the respective team's ID number to enable a timely and accurate response.
+The Team ID is the competition officials' primary means of identifying and tracking each team.
+Once assigned, any correspondence between a team and the organizers must contain the respective Team's ID number to enable a timely and accurate response.